 It seems like every day a disappointing new study comes out, explaining how a habit we love is actually inadvertently killing us.
 Sometimes though, these warnings aren’t worth their weight, and surprisingly, some of the habits we consider our biggest vices can actually have some pretty awesome inherent benefits.
-Instead of feeling ashamed over those “naughty” habits, embrace your so-called vices and learn the positives there are to be gleaned from some of your favorite guilty pleasures.
+Instead of feeling ashamed of those “naughty” habits, embrace your so-called vices and learn the positives there are to be gleaned from some of your favorite guilty pleasures.

 1. That Chocolate Addiction